PeckDJ/PeckDJ-/README.md

 ## Hi, I'm Peck 👋

-**Healthcare data & AI — Healthcare, real-world evidence, and clinical ML.**
+**Healthcare data & AI — Healthcare, Real-World Evidence, and Clinical ML.**

 I work at the intersection of drug safety and data science: turning messy, real-world healthcare data into evidence that people can actually act on.
 My